Materials Handling - Hoist Wire Rope

 - In pendant standing ropes, 3 or more broken wires in one lay length.

-- Wear of 1/3 of the original diameter of individual outside wires.
+- Wear of 1/3 of the original diameter of the individual outside wires.

-- Kinking, crushing, cutting or unstranding, bird caging or other physical damaged that has distorted the shape of the wire rope.
+- Kinking, crushing, cutting, unstranding, bird caging or other physical damage that has distorted the shape of the wire rope.